 - Preheat smoker to around 225 degrees F using a mild fruitwood like apple.

-- Place almonds in foil or on a baking sheet in the smoker for around 60-90 minutes.
+- Place almonds on a baking sheet, or glass baking dish, in the smoker for around 60-90 minutes.
 I like to test one at around the one-hour mark to see if it’s crunchy enough.
 Just pull one off and let it cool a few minutes and test it.
 If you like the crunch then pull them all off, but quite often we will keep them on closer to 90 min.
 Just check on them from time to time to make sure they don’t overcook and roast (you will know by the color, they will look burnt… no bueno).